Autocar India

 Ducati Panigale V4 Lamborghini launched at Rs 1 crore

-Ducati has launched the ultra-exclusive Panigale V4 Lamborghini in India at an eye-watering price of Rs 1 crore (ex-showroom, India).
+Ducati has launched the ultra-exclusive Panigale V4 Lamborghini in India at an eye-watering price of Rs 1 crore (ex-showroom).
 Ducati has previously unveiled two models in collaboration with Lamborghini – the Ducati Diavel 1260 Lamborghini and the Streetfighter V4 Lamborghini.
 Now, the Panigale V4 Lamborghini is the third collaboration between these two renowned Italian marques.
-While this special edition was unveiled early last year globally, it has been launched in India now.
-Here’s a quick run down of this special edition that is limited to a total of 693 units worldwide.
+While this special edition was unveiled globally early last year, it has now been launched in India.
+Here’s a quick rundown of this special edition that is limited to a total of 693 units worldwide.

 1. Ducati Panigale V4 Lamborghini produces 218.5hp and 122.1Nm